ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

     docker-compose up -d
     ```

+    For enabling SLL encryption create a folder named `certs`, copy in this folder private key named as `tls.key` and certificate named as `tls.crt`.
+    Run this command:

+    ```
+    docker-compose -f docker-compose.yml -f ssl.yml up -d
+    ```

     **Please note**: you might need to wait a couple of minutes when all the containers are up and running after the above command.

 3. Now launch the browser and enter the webserver address.
 The Nextcloud wizard webpage will be opened.
 Enter all the necessary data to complete the wizard.